Spencerx/dscreate/README.rst

 * The metadata inside the lesson and solution notebooks is used to recompile the ``curriculum.ipynb`` notebook.

 Once the curriculum notebook is compiled, edits to the lesson can be made inside ``curriculum.ipynb``.
-Once edits are complete, run ``ds -create`` to hide the solutions inside a hidden folder.
+Once edits are complete, run ``ds create --inline`` to hide the solutions inside a hidden folder.

 -------------